THE QUICK AND DIRTY GUIDE TO SHOCK

 The Quick and Dirty Guide to Shock

-This guide will provide the knowledge needed to understand shock at the level required for the EMT national registry exam, it will also act as the foundation for further content at the AEMT and paramedic level.
+This guide will provide the knowledge needed to understand shock at the EMT national registry exam level.
+It will also act as the foundation for additional content at the AEMT and paramedic level.

 The Types of Shock

 The circulatory system is nothing more than a complex loop of fluid that is moved by a pump.
-Shock will result if the pump, the tubing, or the fluid is damaged/lost, each of these three types of shock has various causes.
+Shock will result if the pump, the tubing, or the fluid is damaged/lost.
+Each of these three types of shock have various causes.

-Failure of the pump (heart) is known as “Cardiogenic Shock” there are many ways that the heart can fail but the most common and highly tested presentation is that of congestive heart failure (CHF).
-CHF is a chronic decrease in the output of the heart due to damage to the muscle cells.
+Failure of the pump (heart) is known as "Cardiogenic Shock" there are many ways that the heart can fail, but the most common and highly tested presentation is that of congestive heart failure (CHF).
+CHF is a chronic decrease in the heart's output due to damage to the muscle cells.

 Patients in cardiogenic shock will have cool/clammy/pale skin and swelling in their lower extremities and may have low oxygen saturation if their condition is severe.

-Failure of the tubing (blood vessels) takes three main forms, anaphylactic shock where an allergen causes a massive allergic response, neurogenic shock where damage to the spinal cord prevents nerve signals from reaching the blood vessels, and sepsis where microbes in the bloodstream cause an overreaction of the immune system.
+Failure of the tubing (blood vessels) takes three primary forms: anaphylactic shock where an allergen causes a massive allergic response; neurogenic shock where damage to the spinal cord prevents nerve signals from reaching the blood vessels; and sepsis where microbes in the bloodstream cause an overreaction of the immune system.

 - Anaphylactic shock occurs when the white blood cells release a massive amount of chemical messengers that make blood vessels vasodilate and leak fluid into the tissues inappropriately.
 These patients will have hot/red skin, potentially with a rash, tachycardia, and may have swelling of the face/lips.
 They may experience difficulty breathing and/or airway compromise from this swelling.